 The following interventions may be used to treat an allergic reaction to a drug:

 - Withdrawal of the drug.
-If your doctor determines that you have a drug allergy — or likely allergy — discontinuing the drug is the first step in treatment.
+If your provider determines that you have a drug allergy — or likely allergy — discontinuing the drug is the first step in treatment.
 In many cases, this may be the only intervention necessary.

 - Corticosteroids.
 Either oral or injected corticosteroids may be used to treat inflammation associated with more-serious reactions.